-Finger dislocation, also called a finger jam, is a common injury.
+Finger dislocation is a common injury.
 It occurs when the bones of the finger are moved (dislocated) from their normal position.
 A dislocated finger can occur in any of the joints of any finger, but it occurs most often in the middle knuckle of the little, ring, middle, or index finger.

 Causes of a Dislocated Finger